-The Company has only one class of shares referred to as equity shares having a par value of INR 10/-.
-Each holder of equity shares is entitled to one vote per share.
-In the event of liquidation of the Company, the holders of equity shares shall be entitled to receive the residual assets of the Company, after distribution of all preferential amounts.
-However, currently no such preferential amount exists.
-The amount to be distributed will be in proportion to the number of equity shares held by the shareholders.
+The Company has one class of shares referred to as equity shares having a par value of INR 10 each.
+Each shareholder is entitled to one vote per share held.
+In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to